isadovskiy/grunt-compile-handlebars/README.md

 __`template`__ - The template fed to handlebars.
 In addition to the normal configurable values, it can also be an inline string representation of a template (e.g. raw html and handlebars).

-__`preHTML`__ - Static text to be inserted before the compiled template __`postHTML`__ - Static text to be inserted after the compiled template
+__`preHTML`__ - Static text to be inserted before the compiled template

+__`postHTML`__ - Static text to be inserted after the compiled template

-__`templateData` ~~ The data being fed to compiled template, in addition to the normal configurable values, this can be
+__`templateData`__ - The data being fed to compiled template, in addition to the normal configurable values, this can be
 * an inline string representation of a data (I don't know why you would do that though, when you can do...)
 * an inline JSON representation of a data